php/policies/feature-proposals.rst

 the voting period MUST NOT start and MUST NOT end in the period between December, 17th 00:00 UTC and January, 10th 00:00 UTC.

-After the voting period started, including after the vote closed and the RFC is either accepted or declined, there MUST NOT be any further major or minor changes to the RFC text and making editorial changes SHOULD be avoided for the avoidance of doubt.
+After the voting period has started, including after the vote closed and the RFC is either accepted or declined, there MUST NOT be any further major or minor changes to the RFC text and making editorial changes SHOULD be avoided for the avoidance of doubt.
 The voting formalities (including the voting period) MUST NOT be changed after the vote opened.

 The voting period MAY be canceled within the first 2 days (48 hours) in case of severe issues with the RFC.
-Canceling a vote is treated as a major change and a cooldown period of 2 weeks (336 hours) is required before a new vote may be started.
+Canceling a vote is treated as a Major change thus triggers a new cooldown period.
 The title of all voting widgets MUST be changed to invalidate any votes that have been cast (e.g. by adding the suffix “(Restart)”).

 If issues with an accepted RFC are noticed during implementation, an errata section explaining the necessary changes SHOULD be added.